 18. Tornado Fries

 The name “tornado fries” makes sense when you see one of these treats, often served at carnivals and fairs.
 A whole potato is cut into a spiral, which is fanned out to resemble a Slinky toy, a spring or, wait for it… a tornado.
 The creation is skewered and deep-fried to a crisp, then eaten like in the manner of a salty, savory lollipop.

 Pommes souffles, also known as puffed potatoes, are tricky to make but undeniably impressive (and tasty) if you do so.
 This fancy style of fries starts with potato slices sculpted into oblong shapes.
 These are deep-fried twice, with the second frying session at a higher temperature that causes the fries to puff up, filling with air to resemble crispy French fry balloons.
 Serve them immediately before they deflate.

 Seasoned fries are simply any style of French fries that are seasoned before they’re served, as opposed to plain fries that diners can season themselves on their plate.
 The term can refer to French fries that have a seasoned coating added before they’re cooked (most common with fast food fries and frozen types of fries) or to freshly made fries tossed with herb or spice blends, such as black pepper, seasoned salt, Cajun spice or Old Bay.

 21. Garlic Fries

-Seasoning home-cooked French fries with garlic is an easy way to make them more gourmet, and garlic fries are a popular menu item in restaurants too.
+Seasoning home-cooked French fries with garlic is an easy way to make them more gourmet, and garlic fries are a popular menu item in restaurants.
 Most versions toss just-cooked fries with sautéed minced garlic and finely chopped parsley, but you can substitute dried garlic and parsley too.
-Many versions boost the flavor further by adding Parmesan cheese along with the garlic and parsley.
+Many versions further boost the flavor by adding Parmesan cheese, garlic, and parsley.